mpusz/Condor2Nav/README.txt

 1. Description
 ==============
-Condor2Nav is intended to make Condor (The Competition Soaring Simulator) and gliding navigation applications synchronization easier.
-It is a fully automated translator between Condor and navigation applications files formats.
+Condor2Nav is making Condor (The Competition Soaring Simulator)and gliding navigation applications synchronization easier.
+It is a fully automated translator between Condor and navigation applications file formats.

-The main idea of the application is based on the XCondor application made by Simon Taylor, however Condor2Nav C++ code is written from the scratch and it has (and will have more) new features to make the integration more accurate.

 2. Project state
 ================
 Condor2Nav project is of production quality now.
-It is stable and ready to be tested.
-Please report all the problems you encounter to the forum on the project webpage.
+It is stable and ready to be used.
+Please report all the problems you possibly encounter on the forum on the project webpage.

 3. Installation